Empyrrhus/MIDI-To-Shawzin/README.md

 MIDI-to-Shawzin is a program that converts .mid files to text, which can be imported into  Warframe's Shawzin feature.

 # Usage

-Download the executable, then drag a MIDI file on top of it.
+<a href="https://github.com/Empyrrhus/MIDI-To-Shawzin/releases/">Download the executable</a>, then drag a MIDI file on top of it.
 The output files will be in the same folder as the MIDI file.

 Alternatively, you can clone the repository and run the program from command line:
 ```